-Table 8: Hazard Ratios for all-cause mortality by quintile of serum 25(OH)D from Jia et al., (2007)
+Table 7.
+Hazard Ratios for all-cause mortality by quintile of serum 25(OH)D from Jia et al., (2007)

-\ adjusted for age and sex, taking ≥5 medicines, self-perceived health status, pre-existing heart disease and/or diabetes, ‡ as \ but also adjusted for sunlight exposure, †as \ but also adjusted for use of supplements containing vitamin D, §as \ but also adjusted for sunlight exposure and use of supplements containing vitamin D.
+Model 1-adjusted for age and sex, model 2 also adjusted for taking ≥5 medicines, self-perceived health status, model 3 model 2 also adjusted for pre-existing heart disease and/or diabetes, ‡ Model 4, model 3 also adjusted for sunlight exposure, †Model 5, model 3 also adjusted for use of supplements containing vitamin D, §Model 6.
+Model 3 also adjusted for variables in models 4 and 5.

-71. A similar pattern was reported by Visser et al., (2006) in a sample of 1260 independent community-dwelling persons aged $\geq$ 65 years who were participating in the Longitudinal Aging Study Amsterdam.
+70. A similar pattern was reported by Visser et al., (2006) in a sample of 1260 independent community-dwelling persons aged \geq 65 years who were participating in the Longitudinal Aging Study Amsterdam.
 The time between blood sampling and the end of the study was 5-6 years.
-Mortality was reduced at higher than deficiency levels of 25(OH)D ( $\geq$ 25 nmol/L), but was slightly increased for the highest quartile of blood levels ( $\geq$ 75 nmol/L) compared to the third quartile (50-74.9 nmol/L).
-The HRs are given in Table 9 below:
+Mortality was reduced at higher than deficiency levels of 25(OH)D (\geq 25 nmol/L), but was slightly increased for the highest quartile of blood levels (\geq 75 nmol/L) compared to the third quartile (50-74.9 nmol/L).
+The HRs are given in Table 8 below: